 - Principal Developer (Dec.
 2009 – Dec.
 2011) – Microsoft Corporation

 I worked on Big Data/Cloud Computing technologies as a developer/architect.
 I was responsible for the design and implementation of technologies related to large-scale distributed computation (e.g. map-reduce), NoSQL stores, and cloud services.
-I got awarded with my second “Gold Star”, which is Microsoft’s recognition for high achievement and quality of work, and ranked as a “top performer” in the annual review.
+I got awarded with my second “Gold Star” and ranked as a “top performer”.

 - Principal Developer (Dec.
 2008 – 2009) – Microsoft Corporation

 I designed and prototyped Semantic search infrastructure for Bing.